-Activity Addition The "Add Activity" form is shown in Figure 3.
+Activity Adddition The "Add Activity" form is shown in Figure 3.
 Turkers may choose to add as many new activities as they like.
 Each new activity is associated with one of the to-do tags.
 After each activity is submitted, a quantitative analysis is performed where the activity is (i) checked for possible constraint (duration or cost) violations; or (ii) critiqued by the planner.

-Action Extraction To facilitate the extraction of meaning from the turker generated activities, the system performs parts of speech (PoS) tagging on the activities to identify the name of the activity as well as the places that turkers are referring to; currently, we assign the verb and noun parts of the tagger's output to these respectively.
-We used the Stanford Log-Linear Part-of-Speech tagger (Toutanova et al. 2003).
+Action Extraction In order to extract meaning from the new activities described by the turkers, the system performs parts of speech (PoS) tagging on the input text using the Stanford Log-Linear Part-of-Speech tagger (Toutanova et al. 2003).
+It identifies the name of the suggested activity and places that the turkers are referring to using the verb and noun parts of the tagger's output respectively.

 Sub-Goal Generation AI-MIX uses the same tags used by turkers while inputting activities in order to determine whether the planner has additional subgoal annotations on that activity.
-To facilitate this, the planner uses a primitive PDDL (McDermott et al. 1998) domain description of general activities that may be used in a tour-planning applications - this description corresponds to the planner model $M_P$ introduced earlier.
-Examples of actions in $M_P$ include high level activities such as visit, lunch, shop etc. Each activity is associated with a list of synonyms, which helps the planner in identifying similar activities.
+To facilitate this, the planner uses a primitive PDDL (McDermott et al. 1998) domain description of general activities that may be used in a tour-planning applications - this description corresponds to the planner model M_P introduced earlier.
+Examples of actions in M_P include high level activities such as visit, lunch, shop etc. Each activity is associated with a list of synonyms, which helps the planner in identifying similar activities.
 Currently, we generate these synonyms manually, but it is possible to automate this via the use of resources such as WordNet.
 Each action also comes with some generic preconditions.
 When the planner determines that a turker generated activity matches one of the actions from its model, it generates subgoals to be added as to-do items back in the interface based on the preconditions of that action.
 An example of an action description (for the "visit" action) is given below: